 Complete the Cost Volume in the format shown in the Cost Breakdown Guidance by using the online cost volume form on DSIP.
 It is possible not all items in the cost breakdown guidance will apply to the proposed project.
-If not, there is no need to provide information them.
+If not, there is no need to provide that information.
 Enough information must be provided to understand the company's plan for use of the requested funds if selected.
 The Cost Volume must be adequate to enable AF personnel to determine the purpose, necessity, and reasonableness of each cost element.
 The Cost Volume will cover two months of technical effort (see Chart 1) and one month for reporting.
 Provide sufficient detail (1-4 below) on how funds will be used if the contract is awarded.
-The itemized listing may be placed in the "Explanatory Material" section of the on-line Cost Volume (if enough room), or in Volume 5, Supporting Documents, under the "Other" dropdown options.
-Note: Only one file can be uploaded to DSIP.
+The itemized listing may be submitted in Volume 5, Supporting Documents, under the "Additional Cost Information" dropdown options..